 Just prior to my 12th birthday, we moved to rural North Texas.
 The whole town was white except for a small number of Mexicans, who I often heard called “wetbacks” by people.
 After getting out of the Marines, I went back to my hometown in Texas for a football game and watched in horror as some of the people from my town launched rocks and bricks at the opposing team’s bus while shouting epithets as the County Sheriff’s deputies attempted to escort the bus off of the premises.
 The other team was comprised of almost all black students from an impoverished small town.

 Even with this type of upbringing, I didn’t think I was a racist though.
 My best friend in first grade was a black kid named Darius and I played with a pair of black sisters who lived on my block when I was still going to that school.
 While in the Marines I made friends with people of color from around the country and attended an all black church in North Carolina while going to engineer school at Camp Lejuene.
 Later when I was stationed in Hawai’i I went to a church in Honolulu where white people were definitely in the minority.
-Yet, despite all of this, I was prejudiced and ignorant of my own prejudice, and ignorant about how that prejudice was became evident in my life.
+Yet, despite all of this, I was prejudiced and ignorant of my own prejudice, and ignorant about how that prejudice was evident in my life.
 I remember an anti-racism class that was held in the base theater at Marine Corps Air Base Kaneohe where I was stationed.
 Someone stood up and asked how come it was OK for a black Marine to wear a shirt with “It’s a black thing, you wouldn’t understand” on it but a white Marine couldn’t wear a confederate flag T-shirt.
 The presenter said that the confederate flag was used as a racist symbol or something to that effect.
 I jumped out of my seat and proclaimed loudly that it was merely a “battle flag” like one of the guidons Marine Corps units use to distinguish one unit from another.
 For a couple of years after I got out of the Marines I had a confederate flag bandana in my pick up.
 Why?
 Because I had bought into the lie that it was just about heritage and was wholly ignorant of how it was intentionally adopted in the 20th century as a symbol of race based hatred.

 Another incident that I can recall vividly haunts me.
 During an argument with my boss and his wife in 1994, I became incredibly agitated due to overwork and what I saw as unreasonable demands made by my employer.
 My schedule was working 13 out of every 14 days, for somewhere between 70-90 hours per week on their dairy farm.
 I have PTSD, though I didn’t know it at the time, and quickly lost control of my mouth during the argument, at one point loudly declaring, “I’m not your nigger, and don’t appreciate being treated like one!”
 In one sentence I expressed so many of the white supremacist ideals that were insidiously inculcated into my being by a society built upon white supremacy.
 In one sentence I shattered the notion that I was not a racist and harbored no prejudice within me.
 In one sentence I proved right every activist who has called out America on its systemic racism.
 In one sentence.
 When I look back upon that incident, I feel shame throughout my being.
-The seeds planted by a white supremacist society unsurprisingly germinated within me as white supremacy.
-This is true I believe for the overwhelming majority of white people in America whether they know it or not.
+The seeds planted by a white supremacist society unsurprisingly germinated within me as racism.
+This is true I believe for ALL white people in America whether they know it or not.

 Just because I no longer use the ‘N’ word, or other epithets, doesn’t mean that I haven’t at times since that argument shown the prejudice that white supremacy engenders in white people.
 Just because I am writing this essay now, doesn’t mean that I am not unconsciously showing my “whiteness” within these paragraphs.
 Just because my family never owned slaves doesn’t mean that I have not benefited in myriad ways because America was built upon slavery.
 Just because I have black friends and married a woman of color (my wife is half Puerto Rican) doesn’t mean that I am no longer wittingly or unwittingly